Crystal detector: Use during the wireless telegraphy era

 Around 1907 crystal detectors replaced the coherer and electrolytic detector to become the most widely used form of radio detector.
 Until the triode vacuum tube began to be used during World War I, crystals were the best radio reception technology, used in sophisticated receivers in wireless telegraphy stations, as well as in homemade crystal radios.
 In transoceanic radiotelegraphy stations elaborate inductively coupled crystal receivers fed by mile long wire antennas were used to receive transatlantic telegram traffic.

 Much research went into finding better detectors and many types of crystals were tried.
 The goal of researchers was to find rectifying crystals that were less fragile and sensitive to vibration than galena and pyrite.
 Another desired property was tolerance of high currents; many crystals would become insensitive when subjected to discharges of atmospheric electricity from the outdoor wire antenna, or current from the powerful spark transmitter leaking into the receiver.
 Carborundum proved to be the best of these; it could rectify when clamped firmly between flat contacts.
 Therefore, carborundum detectors were used in shipboard wireless stations where waves caused the floor to rock, and military stations where gunfire was expected.

 In 1907–1909, George Washington Pierce at Harvard conducted research into how crystal detectors worked.
 Using an oscilloscope made with Braun's new cathode ray tube, he produced the first pictures of the waveforms in a working detector, proving that it did rectify the radio wave.
 During this era, before modern solid-state physics, most scientists believed that crystal detectors operated by some thermoelectric effect.
-Although Pierce didn't discover the mechanism by which it worked, he did prove that the existing theories were wrong; his oscilloscope waveforms showed there was no phase delay between the voltage and current in the detector, ruling out thermal mechanisms.
+Although Pierce did not discover the mechanism by which it worked, he did prove that the existing theories were wrong; his oscilloscope waveforms showed there was no phase delay between the voltage and current in the detector, ruling out thermal mechanisms.
 Pierce originated the name crystal rectifier.

 Between about 1905 and 1915 new types of radio transmitters were developed which produced continuous sinusoidal waves: the arc converter (Poulsen arc) and the Alexanderson alternator.
 These slowly replaced the old damped wave spark transmitters.
 Besides having a longer transmission range, these transmitters could be modulated with an audio signal to transmit sound by amplitude modulation (AM).
 It was found that, unlike the coherer, the rectifying action of the crystal detector allowed it to demodulate an AM radio signal, producing audio (sound).
 Although other detectors used at the time, the electrolytic detector, Fleming valve and the triode could also rectify AM signals, crystals were the simplest, cheapest AM detector.
 As more and more radio stations began experimenting with transmitting sound after World War I, a growing community of radio listeners built or bought crystal radios to listen to them.

 Use continued to grow until the 1920s when vacuum tube radios replaced them.